 The Toronto Ultimate Club (TUC) Hall of Fame serves to honour the heroes of Toronto Ultimate past and present; who through their participation in the game or through their contribution to the game impacted the sport, the Club, and those who played Toronto Ultimate.
 The first TUC Hall of Fame induction took place on October 22, 2010, as we celebrated the 30 Year Anniversary of the Toronto Ultimate Club.
-The second induction ceremony took place in 2012.
+The second induction ceremony took place in 2012, the third in 2014.

-The next Hall of Fame Induction will take place October 25, 2014.
-Specific details and ticket information are available on the home page.
+The next Hall of Fame Induction will take place in early 2017.
+Specific details and ticket information will be made available soon.

 Hall of Fame Policy & Nominations

 Here is the TUC Hall of Fame Policy.